Tips and tricks Best practice guides, FAQ & more

 Shopify is a web application, and there are countless options out there for web automation.
 Some are paid, some are free.
 Usually, what you pay for is what you get.
 And if it’s free, you can count on spending hours learning the tool, or paying expensive consultants to.

-Although Selenium is a free, open-source tool, it’ll cost you down the line, and it’s therefore not always the best option.
+Although Selenium test automation is a free, open-source tool, it’ll cost you down the line, and it’s therefore not always the best option.

 Selenium not only has a steep learning curve, it’s also quite the monster to maintain.